New public art gallery to include eight diverse exhibition areas and 1000m² of education space.

 The building that will house the gallery will be part of the redeveloped Grade II listed Laurie Grove Baths and adjoining water tanks.

-This ambitious build consists of eight diverse exhibition spaces, a café, and an education space totalling just under 1000m².
+This ambitious build consists of eight diverse exhibition spaces and a café - with space totalling just under 1000m².

 Goldsmiths CCA will allow the university’s neighbours, students and staff to benefit from having a world-class centre for the visual arts on their doorstep.